 Unlike IR and NMR spectra, which show many absorptions for a given molecule, UV spectra are usually quite simple-often only a single peak.
-The peak is usually broad, and we identify its position by noting the wavelength at the very top of the peak- $\lambda{\text{max}}$ , read as "lambda max."
+The peak is usually broad, and we identify its position by noting the wavelength at the very top of the peak- $\lambda{max}$ , read as "lambda max."

-- Problem 14.13Calculate the energy range of electromagnetic radiation in the UV region of the spectrum from 200 to 400 nm.
-How does this value compare with the values calculated previously for IR and NMR spectroscopy? - Problem 14.14 A knowledge of molar absorptivities is particularly important in biochemistry, where UV spectroscopy can provide an extremely sensitive method of analysis.
-For example, imagine that you wanted to determine the concentration of vitamin A in a sample.
+Calculate the energy range of electromagnetic radiation in the UV region of the spectrum from 200 to 400 nm (see Section 12.5).
+How does this value compare with the values calculated previously for IR and NMR spectroscopy?

 If pure vitamin A has $\lambda{max} = 325$ ( $\epsilon = 50,100$ ), what is the vitamin A concentration in a sample whose absorbance at 325 nm is A = 0.735 in a cell with a pathlength of 1.00 cm?